ibm-cloud-docs/cephaas/s3_cred_create.md

 3. Enter S3 credential **Name** and click **Add**.

-    Avoid using special characters when creating access keys with the exception of dashes `-` and underscores `_` symbols.
+    Avoid using special characters when creating access keys except for dashes `-` and underscores `_` symbols.
 All alphabets and numbers are allowed.
     {: important}

 4. After the credential is created, **Copy** the credential or click **Download** to save the credential to your local system.